Air mass (astronomy): Homogeneous spherical atmosphere with elevated observer

 In the limit of grazing incidence, the absolute airmass equals the distance to the horizon.
 Furthermore, if the observer is elevated, the horizon zenith angle can be greater than 90°.

 Nonuniform distribution of attenuating species

 Atmospheric models that derive from hydrostatic considerations assume an atmosphere of constant composition and a single mechanism of extinction, which isn't quite correct.
-There are three main sources of attenuation (Hayes and Latham 1975): Rayleigh scattering by air molecules, Mie scattering by aerosols, and molecular absorption (primarily by ozone).
+There are three main sources of attenuation : Rayleigh scattering by air molecules, Mie scattering by aerosols, and molecular absorption (primarily by ozone).
 The relative contribution of each source varies with elevation above sea level, and the concentrations of aerosols and ozone cannot be derived simply from hydrostatic considerations.